fafeichter/eOCS-Copy-Jira-Issue-ID/README.md

 ![screenshot](screenshot.png)

-This is utilized for the development of the **eurofunk Operations Center Suite (eOCS)**. 👨‍💻
+This tool is designed for use in the development of the **eurofunk Operations Center Suite (eOCS)**. 👨‍💻

 ## Installation

-1. Download the source code.
+1. Download or clone the source code from this repository.
-2. Open Chrome extension manager.
+2. Open Google Chrome and navigate to the **Extensions** page ([chrome://extensions](chrome://extensions)).
-3. Load unpacked.
+3. Enable **Developer Mode** in the top-right corner.
+4. Click **Load unpacked** and select the folder where you downloaded the source code.
+5. The extension is now ready for use!